Table of Contents

 No. Although fibromyalgia causes symptoms that can be very painful and uncomfortable, your muscles and organs are not being damaged.
 This condition is not life-threatening, but it is chronic (ongoing).
 Although there is no cure, there are many things you can do to feel better.

 At your appointment, your doctor will ask about your personal and family medical histories.
-Be sure to tell your doctor whether any members of your immediate family have ever had similar symptoms or have been diagnosed with fibromyalgia.
-Your doctor will also need to know what medicines, vitamins or supplements you are taking.
+Be sure to tell him or her whether any members of your immediate family have ever had similar symptoms or have been diagnosed with fibromyalgia.
+Your doctor will also need to know what medicines, vitamins, or supplements you are taking.

 He or she will ask about your symptoms and how long you have had them.
 It’s very important to give your doctor a clear, detailed description of your symptoms.
 Before going to your appointment, write down a complete list of the problems you’ve been having.
 Be sure to describe exactly what type of pain you have (for example, whether the pain is dull or sharp) and where you have been feeling pain.
 Tell your doctor whether your pain comes and goes, and what makes you feel better or worse.